 Format Code - Pretty prints the code.

-Debug Layer - The checkbox toggles the debug layer which shows a multitude of variable values.
+Inspector - The checkbox toggles the playground scene inspector which shows a multitude of variable values.

 Metadata - This is where you describe your playground allowing yourself and other to search the playground database for examples of use.

-Version - Allows and shows your choice of the BABYLON.js framework, either the current stable one or the latest previe version.
+Version - Allows and shows your choice of the BABYLON.js framework, either the current stable one or the latest preview version.

 File - contains Run, New, Clear, Save and Zip as submenus.

-Settings - Adds some or all of Debug Layer, Metadata, Version to its submenus.
+Settings - Adds some or all of Inspector, Metadata, Version to its submenus.

 Pre-installed demo playgrounds have this URL format